-159

-$$f(N) = \frac{aN^{\phi}(1 - (ahN^{\phi})^n)}{1 - (ahN^{\phi})^{n+1}},$$
+$$f(N) = \frac{aN^{\phi}(1 - (ahN^{\phi})^n)}{1 - (ahN^{\phi})^{n+1}},$$ (6)

-(4)

-163 Relevance of the Type I response
+161 Relevance of the Type I response

-The conditions under which Holling's Type I and linear, rectilinear, and Type II models can be good descriptions of predator feeding rates are clarified by observing that both the multiprey formulations simplify response simplifies to the Type II when n = 1 and approach the 166 rectilinear Type I approaches the rectilinear model as n increases (Fig. 1).
-Further, the linear 167 Type I is obtained when $n = \infty$ (Fig. 1) because the infinite power series $\sum{i=1}^{\infty} x^i = x/(1-x)$ for 168 |x| < 1.
-Incorporating this infinite power series into eqn.
-1 shows that the expected proportion 169 of predators handling prey at any given time will be ahN under the Type I. Importantly, this 170 proportion differs from that which the expectation of zero that would be inferred to emerge by 171 letting $h \to 0$ in the way the linear Type I is typically obtained derived (e.g., Rohr et al., 2022).
-172 In other words, the multi-prey model shows that handling times need not be inconsequential for 173 the functional response to appear linear exhibit linear density dependence (Jeschke et al., 2004).
-174 Rather, even the Type I can be a very good approximation of feeding rates so long as when n175 is high and not all less than 100% of predators are handling prey (i.e. ahN < 1), which requires 176 that prey abundances remain less than 1/ah.
-(For comparison, note that under the Type II the 177 quantity 1/ah is equivalent to the half-saturation parameter of the Michaelis-Menten version of 178 the Type II response for which it reflects the prey abundance at which 50% of predators will be 179 handling prey (i.e. the per predator feeding rate is at half its maximum of 1/h); it is equivalent 180 to the half-saturation constant of the Michaelis-Menten formulation.)
-181
+The conditions under which Holling's the linear, rectilinear, and Type II models can be good descriptions of predator feeding rates are clarified by observing that the multi-prey response simplifies to the Type II when n=1 and approaches the rectilinear model as n increases (Fig. 1).
+Further, the linear Type I is obtained when $n = \infty$ (Fig. 1) because the infinite power series $\sum{i=1}^{\infty} x^i = x/(1-x)$ for |x| < 1.
+Incorporating this infinite power series into 166 eqn.
+3 shows that the expected proportion of predators handling prey at any given time will 167 be ahN under the Type I. Importantly, this proportion differs from the expectation of zero that would be inferred to emerge by letting $h \to 0$ in the way the Type I is typically derived 169 (e.g., Rohr et al., 2022) (e.g., Holling, 1965; Rohr et al., 2022).
+In other words, the multi-prey 170 model shows that handling times need not be inconsequential for the functional response to exhibit linear density dependence (Jeschke et al., 2004).
+Rather, even the Type I can be a 172 very good approximation of feeding rates when n is high and less than 100% of predators are 173 handling prey (i.e. ahN < 1), which requires that prey abundances remain less than 1/ah.
+(For comparison, note that under the Type II the quantity 1/ah reflects the prey abundance 175 at which 50% of predators will be handling prey (i.e. the per predator feeding rate is at half 176 its maximum of 1/h) ; it which is equivalent to the half-saturation constant of the Michaelis-Menten formulation. \rightarrow Of futher note is that under the multi-prey model, 1/ah is also the 178 prey abundance at which the proportions of predators handling $1, 2, \ldots, n$ prey are all equal 179 (Fig. S.1).)

-182 Empirical support for multi-prey feeding
+Empirical support for multi-prey feeding

-The multi-prey model shows that a spectrum of functional response forms can exist between the extremes of the Type I and Type II when handling and searching are not assumed to be mutually exclusive (Fig. 1).
-This motivated us to test two empirical main hypotheses using
+The multi-prey model shows that a spectrum of functional response forms can exist between the extremes of the Type I and Type II when handling and searching are not assumed to be mutually

 Figure 1: The potential forms of the multi-prey response.
-The multi-prey model diverges from the Holling-Type II model (for which n = 1) and approaches Holling's the rectilinear Type I model as the number n of prey individuals that a predator can handle while continuing to search increases.
-When $n = \infty$ it reduces to the linear Type I model which can remain a biologically appropriate description of predator feeding rates so long as ahN < 1 (indicated by non-dashed region of the black line).
-Parameter values: attack rate a = 0.1 and handling time h = 4.
+The multi-prey model diverges from the Type II (for which n=1) and approaches the rectilinear model as the number n of prey individuals that a predator can handle while continuing to search increases.
+When $n=\infty$ it reduces to the linear Type I which can remain a biologically appropriate description of predator feeding rates so long as ahN < 1 (indicated by non-dashed region of the black line).
+Parameter values: attack rate a=0.1 and handling time h=4.